 The irony of those comments never struck my friend.
 For forty years, millions of people had felt too few of the benefits of globalisation and growth, and too many of its pains.
 They had been voiceless, powerless to the transformation.
 Now the shoe was on the other foot.
 Disconnection, it seems, runs both ways.

-Clearly, then, sovereignty cannot be achieved purely through the location of our democratic functions or a technocratic Brexit alone; it needs to be found at the individual, day-to-day, civic level too.
+Clearly, then, sovereignty cannot be achieved purely through the location of our democratic functions or a technocratic Brexit alone; it needs to be found at the individual, day-to-day, civic level too, with whole communities ‘taking back control’.

 Trade union membership has halved since 1979, leaving post-industrial communities feeling under-represented and under-connected.
 Tory income continues to be dominated by hedge fund donations which most ordinary people can’t relate to.
 Our politics is still mediated by money and a media that do not represent the nature, instincts or interests of our communities.

 It’s a problem across our society.
-Investment banks, with their high risk and high reward, are removed from the retail banks that so often gave people a sense of security.
+Investment banks, with their high risk and high rewards, are removed from the retail, high street banks that so often gave people a sense of security.
 The big beasts of the charity ‘sector’, with their language of ‘synergy’ and ‘co-production’ do not reflect — and often compete with — the communities they seek to empower.

 Tesco Express has replaced the old grocery stores where people used to know one another.
-Local government administration is still bloated, while community-facing services have slimmed.
+Local government administration is still bloated and expensive, while community-facing services have slimmed.
 The result is that too much of our civic life, even where it really occurs, is in the abstract — not rooted in the lives or the values of ordinary people.

 This is important because statistical success and real experience are entirely different beasts.
-The economy may well have been notionally growing in the years leading up to the referendum — by between 0.5% and 0.8% nationally after 2013 — but with so many people in the real world not feeling the benefits of that growth it remained hypothetical to many.
-As one Brexit-supporting relative said to me in the midst of a not-so-friendly chat about investment and job rates after the referendum, “it’s all economics: who cares?”
+The economy may well have been notionally growing in the years leading up to the referendum — by between 0.5% and 0.8% nationally after 2013 — but with so many people in communities not feeling the benefits of that growth it remained hypothetical to many.
+As one Brexit-supporting relative (whose income had not increased for years, while prices had) said to me in the midst of a not-so-friendly chat about investment and job rates after the referendum, “it’s all economics: who cares?”

 Nowhere more divisively, of course, was that sense of disconnection from one another, of ‘us’ and ‘them’, more potent and more exploited for political purpose than on the issue of immigration.